 Tackling the twin threats of the nature and climate crisis

-The Wildlife Trusts are delighted to be bringing you a very special Wild LIVE during which Secretary of State for Environment, Food and Rural Affairs, George Eustice, will deliver a major speech from Delamere Forest setting out how the Government is planning to tackle biodiversity loss and achieve Net Zero by 2050 through measures aimed at increasing England's tree planting rates and restoring precious peatlands.
+The Wildlife Trusts are delighted to bring you a very special Wild LIVE during which Secretary of State for Environment, Food and Rural Affairs, George Eustice, delivered a speech from Delamere Forest setting out how the Government is planning to tackle biodiversity loss and achieve Net Zero by 2050 through measures aimed at increasing England's tree planting rates and restoring precious peatlands.

-Chaired by Craig Bennett, The Wildlife Trusts' Chief Executive, responses after the speech will be heard from Natural England chair, Tony Juniper and Forestry Commission chair, Sir William Worsley, with their own announcements - and a few words from Cheshire Wildlife Trust's Chief Executive, Charlotte Harris.
+Chaired by Craig Bennett, The Wildlife Trusts' Chief Executive, responses after the speech were heard from Natural England chair, Tony Juniper and Forestry Commission chair, Sir William Worsley, with their own announcements - and a few words from Cheshire Wildlife Trust's Chief Executive, Charlotte Harris.

 Wild LIVE: In Conversation with Professor Dasgupta